shower/shower/packages/ribbon/README.md

 ## Features

-All theme’s features are demonstrated in the [index.html](index.html) file.
+All theme’s features are demonstrated in the [index.html](index.html) file, [see it live](https://shwr.me/shower/themes/ribbon/).
 Use it as a reference while building your presentation.
 See more detailed [features overview](https://github.com/shower/shower/blob/master/docs/features-en.md).

 ## Ratios

 Ribbon theme supports any slide ratio you want.
 But it’s optimized for the most common ones: 16×9 and 4×3.
-It’s 16 × 9 by default, but you can change it by adjusting `--slide-ratio` property for `.shower`, [see example](https://github.com/shower/ribbon/blob/master/index.html#L10) in `index.html`.
+It’s 16×9 by default, but you can change it by adjusting `--slide-ratio` property for `.shower`, [see example](https://github.com/shower/ribbon/blob/master/index.html#L10) in `index.html`.

 ## PDF